Donald Trump Inauguration: Scalpers Are Having A Tough Time Selling Tickets Because ‘Nobody Wants Them’

 It is less than two days now before Donald Trump becomes the 45th President of the United States, and while usually there is a lot of enthusiasm among Americans when the nation gets a new president, it does not appear to be the case this time around.

-According to several polls conducted just before Trump assumes office on January 20, the real estate mogul turned politician is the least likable president at least in the last four decades.
+According to several polls conducted just before Trump assumes office on January 20, the real estate mogul-turned-politician is the least likable president at least in the last four decades.
 A CNN/ORC poll showed that Donald Trump’s approval rating had slipped further down in the two months since his election.
 Only 40 percent of Americans approve of a President Trump, with more than half of the respondents saying that they feel less confident in Trump’s ability to do the job of president due to his statements since becoming president-elect.

-Another poll carried out by ABC News/Washington Post also shared the exact same numbers, with 54 percent respondents saying that they still had an unfavorable view of Donald Trump.
-Just to put the numbers in context, outgoing President Barack Obama has a 60 percent approval rating as he leaves office, while the last four presidents all had approval ratings of at least 72 percent for how they handled their transitions, according to the Hill.
+Another poll carried out by ABC News/Washington Post also shared the same numbers, with 54 percent respondents saying that they still had an unfavorable view of Donald Trump.
+Just to put the numbers in context, outgoing President Barack Obama has a 60 percent approval rating as he leaves office, while the last four presidents all had approval ratings of at least 72 percent for how they handled their transitions, according to The Hill.

-A Gallup poll conducted Tuesday showed Trump’s disapproval rating at 51 percent, the least approval rating Gallup has recorded for a President-elect just before the inauguration.
+A Gallup poll conducted Tuesday showed Trump’s disapproval rating at 51 percent, the lowest approval rating Gallup has recorded for a President-elect just before the inauguration.

 And while these numbers clearly show that a large section of Americans are holding their breath as a Donald Trump presidency finally looms over all of us, the President-elect himself was quick to wave off the results of the polls, saying that they were rigged.

 “The same people who did the phony election polls, and were so wrong, are now doing approval rating polls.
-They are rigged just like before,” Donald Trump tweeted on Tuesday, three days before inauguration.
+They are rigged just like before,” Donald Trump tweeted on Tuesday, three days before his inauguration.

 The same people who did the phony election polls, and were so wrong, are now doing approval rating polls.
 They are rigged just like before.